How To Fall Back Asleep If You Wake Up In The Middle Of The Night, According To Experts

-Gray also believes in making a to-do list if you cannot sleep.
+Gray agrees.
 “If you’re waking up with a restless mind, keep some paper and a pen beside your bed and write what is coming up for you,” she tells Bustle.
 “Writing can help process some of those swirling thoughts, and making a to-do list is effective for when your busy, taskmaster brain is waking you up.”
 She also says to allow yourself permission to put anything looming over you on the list, and then leave it there.
 “It will still be there when you wake up, and you’ll take care of it then.
 There’s not much you can do about it at 3 a.m. anyway, especially if it’s a work-related issue.”

-Conversely, Harrison Doan, director of analytics at Loom & Leaf, an online mattress retailer, says hunger may also be another reason you woke up in the middle of the night.
+Harrison Doan, director of analytics at Loom & Leaf, an online mattress retailer, says hunger can be a reason you woke up in the middle of the night.
 “Blood sugar drops during the night, and if it gets too low, the sensation can be so strong it wakes you up,” he says.
 “Getting up and grabbing a snack is sometimes all you need.
 Better yet, try eating protein-rich snacks before bed to prevent the issue in the first place.”

-Similar to making a to-do list is journaling when you cannot sleep.
+If you're already done with your to-do list (lucky!), try journaling when you can't sleep.
 “If you’re going through emotional challenges that you’re literally losing sleep over, journal about them — release them onto the page,” Gray says.
 “You can even try journaling some things you are grateful for; experiencing and noting our gratitude on a regular basis helps train the brain to recognize it more in our daily life.”
-She says that this is especially useful and will bring you peace when you’re in an anxious state in the middle of the night.
-“This is an effective pre-sleep routine, too, that helps us reflect on our day in a positive light.”
+She says that this is especially useful when you’re in an anxious state in the middle of the night.

 7. Learn To Listen To Your Body